rahulsrma26/rahulsrma26.github.io/content/projects/checkers/index.md

 ## Checkers

 A game that is created by me and my friend Prashant for a school project.
-Initially we made in TurboC.
-Now, I’ve ported it to OpenGL using LFBG.
+Initially we made it using TurboC (2005).
+Now, I’ve ported it to OpenGL using LFBG library.

 Source Code: <a href="https://github.com/rahulsrma26/lfbg/blob/master/tc_projects/checkers.cpp" target="_blank">Github</a>.